Latest News (5)

 The Parks & Cemetery Division is the crew assigned the task of maintaining these properties and their amenities which include restrooms, playground equipment, interactive and ornamental fountains, ball fields and courts, trails, picnic tables, swings, benches, picnic pavilions, flowers and landscaping beds and a community band amphitheater.

-Please contact the Department of Public Works if you are interested in reserving a picnic pavilion or athletic field.
-If you are interested in purchasing an annual park pass, please do so at the City Clerk's Office.
+Please click here if you are interested in reserving a picnic pavilion or athletic field.
+If you are interested in purchasing an annual parking pass, you may do so at the kiosks in the parks or at City Hall.

 The Parks & Cemetery Division is responsible for the management and the general care of the City Cemetery property grounds.
 In addition to routine property maintenance, the employees also are responsible for lot and columbarium sales and internments in the cemetery.